2084x/mpv-tools/README.md

 ## copy-paste.lua

-A simple script to copy paths from and paste links into mpv.
+Copies paths from and pastes links into mpv.

 `y` copies (yanks) path of current file to clipboard.